AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 ## About the course

-This three-day short course introduces the quantitative analysis of infrared spectroscopy data using the R programming language.
+This six-sessions (approx. 3 full days) short course introduces the quantitative analysis of infrared spectroscopy data using the R programming language.
 Infrared spectroscopy is a rapid, non-destructive, and cost-effective sensing technique with extensive applications in soil, plant, agricultural, and environmental sciences.

 The course combines lectures with practical exercises and interactive demonstrations.
 Participants will work with real spectral data and will have opportunities to ask questions throughout the sessions.